 - Undersized Servers

-- Not following the PMP or ASAP processes
+- Not following the PMP or SAP ASAP project implementation processes.

 Take The First Step To Fixing Your BW Project Implementation Problems

 We are sure there are many other reasons that could be identified, but we have just about always ran across these on failing projects.

 As they say, the first step in fixing a problem is admitting there is a problem.

 If you want to increase the success rate of your Business Intelligence project, you can see there are many areas that must be addressed properly that are related to either people, process or technology or a combination of all three.

 SAP BW User Acceptance Depends on People, Process and Technology Factors

 If you read this blog often, and more than 411,000 people have, you will have ran across a little statistic that we find ‘impactful’ - The annual total loss to all U.S. businesses from bad data is estimated to be over $600,000,000,000 (that’s right, six-hundred billion dollars), and for that reason, we have listed bad data as one of the leading causes of Business Intelligence project failures.

 There are a lot of ways to attempt to address this issue, and on any project, you might benefit from having a proven data conversion template to use.
 You can get one here.